XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 #### Construct the Transaction

 `rippled` provides the [sign method](reference-rippled.html#sign) to prepare a transaction for submission.
 This method requires an account secret, which should only be passed to trusted `rippled` instances.
-This example issues 10 FOO (a made-up currency) to another Ripple address.
+This example issues 10 FOO (a made-up currency) to another XRP Ledger address.

 Request: